-Layers, Triggers and Zooms...oh my
+Layers, Triggers and Zooms... oh my

 For starters, slides can now have layers.
 Very much in a Photoshop style, in which you can place content on top of content and make it appear and disappear at will.
-Of course, to make that happen, you need some help and that help comes in the shape of Triggers.
+Of course, to make that happen you need some help and that help comes in the shape of Triggers.
 A Trigger is the fundamental piece you’ll be using to create bespoke interactions with Storyline.
-In a nutshell, a Trigger will add behaviour to any object to apply it to.
+In a nutshell, a Trigger will add behaviour to any object you apply it to.
 Thus, by clicking on an object, you can make a new layer appear and disappear.
 You can also trigger a jump to go to another slide or scene altogether.
-It takes about 5 minutes to start to see the branching possibilities of Storyline with the Triggers at your disposal.
+It takes about five minutes to start to see the branching possibilities of Storyline with the Triggers at your disposal.

 The basic behaviours for the Triggers have been set for you and they’re as easy to apply as unfolding a drop-down and clicking on the right name.
 And yes, the nomenclature makes perfect sense.
 After that, a handy panel to the right of the screen allows you to select the Trigger and apply any modification without having to remake the whole thing again.

-Amongst the new tools you’ll have access too, is the Zoom Region option.
+Amongst the new tools you’ll have access to, is the Zoom Region option.
 Handily enough, this does exactly what it says on the tin.
 It allows the user to zoom on a specified portion of the screen.

 Screen recording – now in Articulate!?

 Also very useful is the new Record Screen.
 Wonder what that does?
 Oh right.
 Records your screen.
 More than just recording your screen to an animation, it will also add captions at the right moments and, we are very glad to say, in the right way.
-So say that you need to record a form being filled in the right way, every time you click on a field and fill it with words, a caption will appear and point out exactly what you’re doing.
+So say that you need to record a form being filled in the right way every time you click on a field and fill it with words, a caption will appear and point out exactly what you’re doing.
 The results are .png images that can be edited externally, so if you need to erase sensitive information, or simply change something that wasn’t there before, you can.

 A tool with character – in fact, lots of them

 Something completely new and that will probably save many hours for a lot of people is the inclusion of characters.
 In this program you can insert an illustrated character into your project from the batch that comes with Storyline.
-You can choose the character, pose and expression; insert them anywhere you like, resize, crop it and change it for another one later on.
-Although the style might not always suit your needs, we expect there’s going to be more characters added over time.
+You can choose the character, pose and expression; insert it anywhere you like, resize, crop it and change it for another one later on.
+Although the style might not always suit your needs, we expect there are going to be more characters added over time.
 Also, a library of photographs with a good selection of expressions and poses is included.
 I can see that being a more used, and more useful, feature than the illustrations, though they are not as flexible in terms of poses and expressions.

 States of excitement

-Quizzes deserve also some mention.
+Quizzes also deserve some mention.
 A great deal of customisation has been added to the quizzes, including making drag and drops in a heartbeat and, believe it or not, they work like a dream!